-Individuals with body dysmorphic disorder (BDD) are preoccupied with an aspect of their appearance that they perceive to be defective in some way.
-These perceived defects in appearance are not observable or are only slightly noticeable to others.
-Research indicates that about 1% of adults in the US have body dysmorphic disorder.8
+Body dysmorphia involves a preoccupation with an aspect of one’s appearance that they perceive to be defective in some way.
+When it becomes extreme, body dysmorphia turns into body dysmorphic disorder (BDD), and these perceived defects in appearance are not observable or are only slightly noticeable to others.
+Research indicates that about 1% of adults in the US have body dysmorphic disorder.1

 What Is Body Dysmorphia?

-When a person does not have an accurate view of themselves, they are said to have a distorted body image.
-There are varying degrees of distortion based upon the discrepancy between reality and perception.
+Body dysmorphia involves a distorted body image, where someone doesn’t have an accurate view of their own body.
+There are varying degrees of distortion based on the discrepancy between reality and perception.
 The most severe of these cases is a condition called body dysmorphic disorder.

 Who Experiences Body Dysmorphia?

 Body dysmorphic disorder is usually first seen in early adolescence.
 It is thought to be related to the onset of puberty and the dramatic physical changes associated with this period of development.
-The prevalence among men and women is nearly equal with numbers in women being only slightly higher.7 As people age, the incidence rates do decrease.
+The prevalence of body dysmorphia among men and women is nearly equal with numbers in women being only slightly higher.2

-Different areas of focus are present such as wrinkled skin, balding in males, and even age spots or other facial blemishes.
+As people age, body dysmorphia becomes less likely, but different areas of focus are present, such as wrinkled skin, balding in males, and even age spots or other facial blemishes.
 In the younger population, a focus may be on the shape of one’s nose or face, their hair, or the shape of their legs, hips, or buttocks.

 Signs of Body Dysmorphia